Sports & adventure trip

 You can find connections between two electrical pioneers yourself as you visit the museum in Smiljan, the birthplace of electrical genius Nikola Tesla, only an hour and a half drive away from Rimac factory.

 The main asset of Rimac and his team is such that none of them actually had experience in the automotive industry.
 They all started from scratch, which proved to be the right way as they were able to accommodate to their needs even the smallest parts of the car, and conquer the obstacles in their way in completely new and innovative ways.
-They evolved from a garage company to world-renowned factory advancing not only technology for electric cars, but building ultra exclusive fast cars as well, sold to the lucky ones who can afford them.
+They evolved from a garage company to a world-renowned factory advancing not only technology for electric cars, but building ultra-exclusive fast cars as well, sold to the lucky ones who can afford them.

 The company Rimac Automobili started in a garage in 2009 with a bold goal of proving that electric-powered sports cars can be fun, fast and exciting.
-It is a technology powerhouse, a young company in a very conservative industry which has earned the trust of some of the largest and most prestigious automotive companies such as Aston Martin, Koenigsegg and many other.
+It is a technology powerhouse, a young company in a very conservative industry which has earned the trust of some of the largest and most prestigious automotive companies such as Aston Martin, Koenigsegg and many others.

-Rimac's amazing team accomplished great things just a few short years after the company was founded with the vision of creating the sportscar of the 21st century.
+Rimac's amazing team accomplished great things just a few short years after the company was founded with the vision to create the sportscar of the 21st century.
 The Rimac Concept_One is a $1.2 million monster that shows what an all-electric car can do when the cost is no object and only eight have ever been built.
 The Concept_One achieves today what many wouldn’t consider achievable even in the future.
 It shows that the future of transportation is not boring or slow, but fun and better in every way.
 It is the realisation of the idea that an electric powertrain can make a sports car not only faster but also more adjustable, agile and fun.

 At the Geneva International Motor Show 2018, Rimac presented the world debut of the Concept_Two.
 Designed by Rimac’s in-house team and made entirely from scratch with all-new, ground-breaking technologies, this car represents the next generation hypercar.
 It is, quite literally, alive with technology.